Hexagon/lumocs/README.md

 - Familiarize yourself with the required configurations in the provided [demo-repository](./demo-repository).
 This includes the `_config.ts`, `_data.json`, `deno.json`, and sample Markdown content like `index.md`.

 ## Build Command

-- Use `deno task lume` to compile your site.
+- Use `deno task serve` to start a local development server, or `deno task lume` to compile your site to the `_site` subfolder.

 ## More Details & Deployment